 These government actions usually combine knowledge compilations on the current theme, as well as dissemination to relevant professionals working in health care or in schools, in social work, in the police force and in organised leisure, including both youth centres and sports.
 Even volunteers active in CSOs and in faith communities are targeted.

 Education, training and skills recognition

 Training for youth work is mainly provided by Swedish folk high schools (folkhögskolor).
 The folk high schools provide a two-year study programme (fritidsledarutbildning), leading to a diploma in youth work.
 There is a common training plan/curriculum that all folk high schools follow.
 Information on the study programme is made available at the youth work website.

 In 2019, the Swedish Agency for Youth and Civil society conducted a questionnaire on youth work, focusing on educational levels of youth workers.
-212 out of 290 municipalities participated.
-The results were presented 2019 in a report.
+See section 10.4 Research and evidence supporting Youth Work for more information.

 Mobility of youth workers